The avalanche danger in the west central Montana backcountry is considerable.

-Good morning, this is Jeff Carty with the West Central Montana Avalanche Center’s avalanche advisory for December 19, 2020.
-This advisory does not apply to operating ski areas, expires at midnight tonight, and is the sole responsibility of the U.S. Forest Service.
+Good Morning.
+This is Jeff Carty with the West Central Montana Avalanche Center advisory on Tuesday, February 9, 2021.
+This advisory is sponsored by Spark R&D. This advisory does not apply to operating ski areas and expires at midnight tonight.
+The USDA Forest Service is solely responsible for its content.

 Ski and ride safe.